Jerash Jerash And The North, Jordan Travel Guide

 Look for accommodations with swimming pools and family suites, common in Amman.
 For Jerash, the Hadrian Gate Hotel makes for convenience as a result of its close location to the archaeological site, making it easier with children.

-Budget dorms in Amman are great for solo travelers wishing to meet other people and participate in organized tours.
+Budget dorms in Amman are good for solo travelers wishing to meet other people and join in on organized tours.
 Guesthouses in Jerash create a more local, quiet experience if solitude is preferred.

 Serviced apartments in Amman suit longer stays, with kitchens and laundry facilities.
-Jerash is mainly a historical site, less suited for longer stays unless deep historical immersion is a key concern.
+Jerash is for the most part a historical site, less suited for longer stays unless deep historical immersion is a major concern.

 Some boutique hotels in Amman's old city, like Jabal Amman Hotel, maintain a historic atmosphere.

-There are no specific historical properties for an overnight stay stay within the Jerash ruins themselves.
+There are no specific historical properties for staying the night stay within the Jerash ruins themselves.

-Guesthouses in Jerash offer a local feel, often family-run, which can contribute to a having a vibrant culture experience.
+Guesthouses in Jerash offer a local feel, often family-owned-run, which can contribute to a possessing a vibrant culture experience.